 The possibility of higher living expenses might raise the issue of how you will maintain your standard of living after a divorce, especially if you are looking to retire soon or not actively employed.
 However, there are steps you can take to secure a good divorce agreement, achieve financial stability, and start off your single life on the right foot.

-2. Retirement Benefits Can be Split in a Divorce
+2. Retirement Benefits Can be Split in an Illinois Divorce

 Dividing retirement benefits or plans can be complicated in a late-life divorce.
 In some cases, you may need a Qualified Domestic Relations Order (QDRO) which acknowledges joint ownership and interest in retirement plans.
 In Illinois, courts often require a Qualified Illinois Domestic Relations Order (QILDRO).